mchaov/personal-page/site/articles/SSE-vs-WebSockets-vs-Polling.md

 # SSE vs WebSockets vs Polling

 This article: "[Using SSE Instead Of WebSockets For Unidirectional Data Flow Over HTTP/2](https://www.smashingmagazine.com/2018/02/sse-websockets-data-flow-http2/)" explores the differences between 3 approaches for FE to BE communication.
 It is from a past where SSE was going to take over other methods for streaming.
-Nowadays things a different.
+Nowadays things are different.
 SSE wasn't picked by the developers -> it just wasn't needed as is.
 People who needed streaming didn't need a pre-defined text based protocol.
 Everybody wanted their own thing.